mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

     justify-content: center;
 ```
 We have added `height: 90vh;` to have a height that is independent of the content within it - the content inside this flexbox parent is then centered vertically and horizontally (that's what `align-items` and `justify-content` are doing).
 As it's `vh` it's always relative to the size of the viewport.

+> **Extra** - The [CSS tricks article 'Fun with Viewport Units'](https://css-tricks.com/fun-viewport-units/) provides more information about viewport units.

 Next we have styles applied to our container:
 ```